Best Things to Eat at Granville Island Public Market (Full Guide)

 Summary

 We hope this post was helpful in planning your trip to Granville Island Public Market!
 We really enjoyed our afternoon at the market, and we would definitely return to try more local foods.
 When we visited Granville Island, it was one of our first outings with our baby daughter.
 We found that the island was easy to navigate, pedestrian-friendly, and there was plenty to do.
 We had no problem taking our stroller on the Aquabus and exploring the island by foot.
-We enjoyed stopping by numerous food stalls and basically tasting our way through the city.
+We enjoyed stopping by numerous food stalls tasting our way through the city.

 pinterest pin for Granville Island